cookies-xor-cream/HugoTest/content/posts/poetry/azrael.md

 date: 2023-03-03
 ---

-I couldn't stop for Azreal to weather burning wings,
+I couldn't wait for Azrael to weather burning wings,
 and the Muslim in the girl that raised me thinks that that's a sin,
 but the both of us know all too well, that we're at risk to make the pact,
 and likelier than I to play that game and to enact.